コンテンツにスキップ

 Phone number: 045-621-7611

-*The "Seasonal Goshuin - Summer" campaign ends on August 31st.
+*The "Seasonal Goshuin - Summer" will end on August 31st.

 [Isogo Ward, Yokohama City] Negishi Hachiman Shrine